-The growing unrest and violence in Northern Ireland in 1968-69 had a critical effect on the IRA.
-The leadership of the IRA during the 1960s were political ideologues rather than paramilitary commanders; they had not anticipated or prepared for armed confrontation.
-When Catholics in Northern Ireland were targeted by the RUC and Loyalist gangs, the IRA was not in a position to respond – despite the protection of Catholic civilians being one of its traditional missions.
+The growing trouble in Northern Ireland in 1969 had a significant impact on the Irish Republican Army (IRA).
+The leaders of the IRA at this time were political ideologues more than military commanders; they had not anticipated or prepared for armed confrontation.
+When Catholics in Northern Ireland were targeted by the Royal Ulster Constabulary (RUC) and Loyalist gangs, the IRA was not organised or equipped to defend them.
 When violence erupted in the Bogside in August 1969, the IRA in Northern Ireland possessed only ten guns.
-This failure to prepare and respond to anti-Catholic aggression brought factional and ideological divisions in the IRA to a head.
-At a series of meetings in December 1969, a clique of younger, more radical volunteers formed a seven-man ‘Provisional Army Council’.
-This group formed the nucleus of what would become the Provisional IRA, or ‘Provos’.
-In its first year the Provisional IRA was small, undermanned and critically short of weaponry and munitions.
-But the growing sectarianism and violence of 1971-72 swelled the ranks of the ‘Provos’, who by 1972 were sufficiently well organised and equipped to initiate a guerrilla war against British soldiers and other security forces in Northern Ireland.
+The IRA’s failure to prepare and respond brought factional and ideological divisions to a head.
+In December 1969 a clique of younger, more radical volunteers held a series of meetings and formed a seven-man Provisional Army Council.
+This group formed the nucleus of the Provisional IRA.
+In its first year, the Provisional IRA was small, undermanned and also short of weapons and munitions.
+The growing sectarianism and violence of 1971-72 swelled their ranks.
+By 1972 the ‘Provos’ were strong enough to initiate a guerrilla war against British soldiers and security forces in Northern Ireland.

-The founding members of the Provisional IRA were a diverse group of long serving Republicans.
-The most significant figure was Sean MacStiofain, who in December 1969 become the first Provisional IRA chief of staff, or de facto leader.
-MacStiofain was an unlikely Irish Republican.
-Born in London to an English father and an Irish Protestant mother, he served with the British Royal Air Force (RAF) during World War II under his Anglicised name, John Stephenson.
+The founding members of the Provisional IRA were long-serving Republicans.
+The most significant figure was Seán Mac Stíofáin, who became the first Provisional IRA chief of staff, or de facto leader, in December 1969.
+Mac Stíofáin was an unlikely Irish Republican.
+Born in London as John Stephenson, he served with the British Royal Air Force (RAF) during World War II.
 He joined Sinn Fein and the IRA after the war.
-In 1953 MacStiofain was arrested and imprisoned in England, along with future IRA leader Cathal Goulding, after stealing weapons from an army base.
-MacStiofain was supported by Seamus Twomey, a bad-tempered brawler from the Falls Road who was fanatical about driving out the English at the point of a gun.
-Daithi O’Conaill was from Cork in the Irish republic, a lifelong member of the IRA and a former chief of staff during the 1950s.
-Ruairi O’Bradaigh’s family were so staunchly Republican that he was given the middle names Roger Casement; he too was an IRA leader in the 1950s, while working as an Irish language teacher and Sinn Fein politician.
-At a January 1970 meeting of the Provisional Army Council, this leadership group finalised their mission.
-The Provisional IRA’s first priority, they determined, was to organise and prepare to defend Catholic communities from attacks and victimisation.
-They also began to implement their own organisation and command structure, and develop strategies for propaganda, recruitment, training and the acquisition of money and weapons.
+In 1953 Mac Stíofáin was arrested and imprisoned in England, along with future IRA leader Cathal Goulding, after stealing weapons from an army base.
+Mac Stíofáin was supported by Seamus Twomey, a bad-tempered brawler from the Falls Road, who was fanatical about driving out the English at the point of a gun.
+Daithi O’Conaill was from Cork in the Republic of Ireland, a lifelong IRA member and its former chief of staff during the 1950s.
+Ruairi O’Bradaigh’s family were so staunchly Republican that he was given the middle names Roger Casement; O’Bradaigh too was an IRA leader in the 1950s, while working as an Irish language teacher and Sinn Fein politician.
+This group finalised their mission at a January 1970 meeting of the Provisional Army Council.
+The first priority, they determined, was to defend Catholic communities from attacks and victimisation.
+They formulated their own organisation and command structure, and developed strategies for propaganda, recruitment, training and the acquisition of money and weapons.

 Sandra Joireman, historian